 Sylvia L. Rosen

-Born: Ohio, U.S.
+Born: Columbus, Ohio, U.S.A.

 Sylvia Rosen is a ceramic artist, educator, and philanthropist.
 Born in Ohio in 1919, she was the daughter and granddaughter of artists, a family heritage which influenced her choice to study Fine Arts at Ohio State University in Columbus.
 In a 1990 lecture, Rosen recalled how she move from a more general course of study to the medium that would become the central focus of her career: “While an undergraduate … taking the usual courses of drawing, painting, and sculpturing [sic], I wandered downstairs of Hayes Hall, the fine arts building, to discover a whole new world.
 There were a number of display cases filled with beautiful ceramics.
 There were porcelains from China in many colors, celadons from Korea, hand painted urns from Greece, teapots from Japan, and other ceramics from many other cultures.
 I was so enthralled that I ventured further into the classrooms to find students working on potters’ wheels, spraying glazing and loading kilns for firing.
 This was the beginning of my long lasting love affair with clay.”

 Among Rosen’s professors was the noted chemist and potter, Dr. Arthur Baggs.
-She graduated with a BS in education from the university in 1941, and shortly thereafter married Nathan Rosen, a lawyer.
+She graduated with a BS in education from the university in 1941 and shortly thereafter married Nathan Rosen, a lawyer.
 The young couple moved to Cleveland the same year, where she studied at the Esther & John Sills Ceramic Studio.
 In 1943 they moved to Buffalo.

 Rosen’s early attempts to establish a career as a craft artist often proved frustrating.
 In a 2004 interview, she recalled, “My ceramics were shown two years in a row [1943-44] in the May Show, which is still running to this day, at the Cleveland Museum of Art.
 There were no categories, no distinctions between crafts and fine art.
 It was the atmosphere that I was used to. … I went to the Albright-Knox [Art Gallery] to see about entering the Western New York Exhibition and was told, ‘We do not take ceramics.
 Or any other crafts.’ … The assumption must have been that we were all making potholders.”
 In spite of such difficulties getting fine art institutions to acknowledge the significance of crafts, Rosen persisted, and in 1961 she received a Certificate of Merit for her work in New York Crafts 1961 at the Munson-Williams-Proctor Institute in Utica, N.Y.